-Warren Foster is a writer/photographer.
+Warren Foster has been a writer/photographer over the last 20 years.
 He is the owner of Bluewater Racing Pigeon Lofts in Kent.
 Over the last few years he has done a lot of travelling around Belgium, Holland and Germany.
 He has met most of the pigeon ‘Greats’ in these countries including Janssen, De Klak, Van Loon and many others.
-Warren has a lot of knowledge of the world pigeon scene in general, he is also a very successful pigeon racer in his own right.
+Warren has a lot of knowledge of the world pigeon scene in general, was a very successful pigeon racer in his own right and now solely concentrates on one loft races around the world.

 How long have you been involved in the pigeon sport and how did you become interested?